Up to 60% off sofas & mattresses — limited‑time deals.

 Will the OhGeni foam mattress feel too soft for back sleeping?

-It stayed supportive enough for my back-sleep stretches, but it’s more contouring than the hybrid.
+It stayed supportive enough in our testing, but it feels more contouring than the hybrid.

 Which OhGeni mattress is best for couples?